Crystal-Nest/leathered-boots/README.md

 - Each Vanilla pair of boots has its own leathered version!
 - Leathered boots prevent you from falling into powdered snow!
 - Leathered boots prevent freezing!
 - Leathered boots can be dyed!
 ![Dying](https://raw.githubusercontent.com/Nyphet/mod-fancy-assets/main/leathered-boots/dying.png)
 - Right-clicking a cauldron with dyed lethered boots removes the color!
 ![Undying](https://raw.githubusercontent.com/Nyphet/mod-fancy-assets/main/leathered-boots/undying.gif)
 - The Leatherworker villager can trade leathered boots.
 - Leathered boots can be found in Igloos chests and snowy villages!
-- Walking on powdered snow with leathered boots gives the *Light as a rabbit* advancement.
+- Vanilla advancements have been adapted to include leathered boots: *Light as a rabbit*, *Suit up*, *Cover Me with Diamonds*, *Oh Shiny*, and *Cover Me in Debris*.
 - Highly compatible: see the [Compatibility](https://github.com/Nyphet/leathered-boots#compatibility) section.

 ## **Craftings**